 Chartered Tax Advisers (CTA) need to have the skills to gather facts, carry out focused research, identify relevant legal and accounting issues and formulate advice to a taxpayer.
 They need to communicate complex tax matters as professional tax advice and project-manage the effective implementation of the advice provided to include any compliance related issues.
-These essential skills are developed in the Professional Skills Module at Part 2.
+These essential skills are developed in the Professional Skills Module at at Part 2 and in the professional skills assignment at Part 3 which is linked to the Part 3 Professional Advice module.

-The skills will be specifically assessed through the Professional Skills module and related assignment.
+The skills will be specifically assessed through the Professional Skills module and related assignment at Part 2 and Part 3.